-Binge watcher?
-I’m more of a Binge reader!
 In high school, I’d often read past the assigned reading because I had to know what happened next.
-I zipped through To Kill a Mockingbird and The Catcher in the Rye but couldn’t talk about it because of spoilers.
+I zipped through To Kill a Mockingbird and The Catcher in the Rye but discuss much because of spoilers.

-I lost my bookworm status in college, but a New Year’s Resolution pulled out my bookworm self again.
-I challenged myself to read 52 books by the end of the year and ended up repeating it the next year.
-100 books in 2 years, and now 100+ each year — my mind and lifestyle have changed!
+I lost my bookworm status in college, but a New Year’s Resolution reprioritized it.
+I challenged myself to read 52 books by the end of the year and ended up repeating it.
+That led to 100 books in 2 years, and now 100 every year — my mind and lifestyle have changed immensely!

 1. What Do I Read?
 Curate a Reading List